roma-p/vit/etc/j.md

     - if ta referenced is not equal to asset "last tag on branch" inform user that anotehr tag is available.

+REFACTO NEEDED AT SOME POINT:
+    needs to separate "commit id" from "commit file". needed to cheeckout by commit.
+But might be useful elsewhere.

 # 09/08/22 -------------------------------------------------------------------